mehtavishwa30/covid-19-projects/covid-19-projects.md

 The tool is freely available to use on the web.
 Due to GDPR considerations we made the decision to anonymise usage data but have received good feedback on social media on it's use by Field Service organisations, as well as other companies looking to collaborate and expand on the project.

-Since going live on 20th March we have recorded nearly 4,000 unique page visitors and seen good organic and sponsored traction on social media.

-Our LinkedIn video post received nearly 3,000 organic views, including significant numbers by employees at Softcat PLC — one of the UK's largest software infrastructure providers, British Gas, Oracle, PwC and McLaren Group.

-Our boosted Facebook video post received ~150,000 ThruPlays between March 22nd and April 5th.

 ### Website 🔗